 We will be inviting applications from undergraduate students who have been at DU for at least 2 quarters.
 We plan to recruit students who represent a diversity of social identities and perspectives, as our intent is to bring voices to the table that are currently underrepresented in shaping the learning environment in higher education.

 In most cases, faculty members with be paired with a student partner who is outside of their discipline, the idea being that students bring an expertise in what it means to be a student, faculty members bring their expertise in the discipline, and it’s the combination of these two types of expertise (along with a mutual desire to learn and work together in creating an inclusive, engaging learning environment) that will lead to great things!

-If you have a student you would like to recommend for the program, would simply like to learn more, or can’t participate in the Spring quarter but want to be on the mailing list for future quarters, please contact Virginia Pitts, who is the facilitator of this program.
+If you would like to learn more about this program, have a student you would like to recommend, or are interested and would like to be notified once the new dates (and an application!) are available, please contact Virginia Pitts, who is the facilitator of this program.